 "Many hardy plants remain, some improved greatly with the rain and cold," Hezel says.
 "Available now: Organic, baby ginger and turmeric tubers and leaves as well as a mix of foraged herbs and greens that require as long as an hour per pound to harvest, and foraged from gardens, fields, and orchard.
 Foraged herbs and greens may include, but is not limited to Italian parsley, clover, cutting celery, horseradish leaf, hyssop, lemon balm, wild arugula, sorrel (French, wood), dandelion, dead nettle, bronze fennel, chive, bergamot, fava bean leaf, wild chicory, radish leaf, borage, chickweed, thyme and mint."

 To attend the Farm + Market event, RSVP to secure a seat today.
-Meet your local farmer, taste local dairy prepared in several dishes by chef Pete Dulin, learn how Fence Stile owner-winemaker Shriti Plimpton paired dishes with wine, and take some some wine and fresh dairy products.
+Meet your local farmer, taste local dairy prepared in several dishes, learn how Fence Stile owner-winemaker Shriti Plimpton paired dishes with wine, and take home some some wine and fresh dairy products.

 Farm + Market: A Fence Stile and Local Farm Food and Wine Experience